Privacy & confidentiality

-In extremely rare cases, the Live Chat Helpline may need to share personal information without gaining consent.
-This will be in situations where:
+In extremely rare cases, the Live Chat Helpline may need to share personal information without getting your consent.
+This could be in situations where:

-- If a user shares information (such as location) which identifies a child or vulnerable adult who is at risk of serious harm
+- You share information which identifies a child or vulnerable adult who is at risk of serious harm.

-- A user threatens the safety of RCEW Live Chat operators or other staff, or any other third person about whom the user makes specific threats of harm
+- You threaten the safety of RCEW Live Chat operators or other staff, or make specific threats of harm towards anyone else.

 - There is a legal requirement to provide information following receipt of a court order requiring us to share information

-- If information is received regarding an imminent act of terrorism or similar risk to the life of a third party
+- If we receive information about an imminent act of terrorism or similar risk to life.

 Even if you do not give us your name, contact details or location during the chat, we do have access to your device’s IP address.